| Ko

 Overview In the previous post, we installed the Longhorn distributed storage system to build a persistent storage environment where data is retained even when pods restart or move to different nodes.
 This post covers installing the Traefik ingress controller on a homelab Kubernetes cluster and configuring secure access to management interfaces from the internal network.
 Choosing an Ingress Controller There are several methods for exposing Kubernetes services externally in a homelab environment: ...

-Overview In the previous post, we set up a GitOps environment by installing ArgoCD.
-This post covers how to install and configure the Longhorn distributed storage system in a homelab Kubernetes cluster, sharing experiences from evaluating various storage solutions and explaining why persistent storage is necessary.
+Overview In the previous post, I set up a GitOps environment by installing ArgoCD.
+This post covers how I installed and configured the Longhorn distributed storage system in my homelab Kubernetes cluster, along with what I learned from comparing storage options and why persistent storage turned out to be necessary.
 Storage Challenges in a Homelab Environment One of the biggest challenges when building a homelab Kubernetes cluster was configuring storage.
 Most practical applications such as databases, monitoring tools, and backup systems require persistent storage that maintains data even when pods restart or move to different nodes. ...

 Overview In the previous post, we set up a homelab Kubernetes cluster using Dell OptiPlex Micro machines and completed the basic configuration.
 This post covers installing ArgoCD, a GitOps tool for declaratively managing all cluster components from a Git repository, and applying the App of Apps pattern to build a scalable infrastructure management system.
 Understanding GitOps What is GitOps?
 GitOps is an operational model first proposed by Alexis Richardson of Weaveworks in 2017.
 It uses a Git repository as the Single Source of Truth for infrastructure and application configurations.
 All infrastructure changes are tracked through Git commits, reviewed via Pull Requests, and reflected in the actual environment through automated processes, enabling infrastructure to be managed like code. ...